PaulCombal/web-app-template/README.md

 ❤️ to symfony & quasar teams for the cool frameworks!

 I use this repo for myself but if anyone wants to use it or whatever please feel free to ask me anything.

 Owner and admin frontend will only support pwa mode (no capacitor).
-Google auth is specific to these two modes.

 ### Setup for dummies